 Our Meet the Hiring Manager series allows you to get to know the people who grow teams at VMware.
-You will learn about our hiring managers’ career paths and what they look for in candidates during the interview experience.
-If learning and interview tips from our people interest you, we invite you to read on.
+You will learn about our hiring managers’ career paths and what they look for in candidates during the interview.
+This week we’d like you to meet Pam Cocca.

 Palo Alto, California